MPTP: Toxicity

-Discovery in users of illicit drugs
+Discovery in illicit drug users

-The neurotoxicity of MPTP was hinted at in 1976 after Barry Kidston, a 23-year-old chemistry graduate student in Maryland, US, synthesized MPPP with MPTP as a major impurity and self-injected the result.
-Within three days he began exhibiting symptoms of Parkinson's disease.
-The National Institute of Mental Health found traces of MPTP and other pethidine analogs in his lab.
-They tested the substances on rats, but due to rodents' tolerance for this type of neurotoxin, nothing was observed.
-Kidston's Parkinsonism was treated with levodopa but he died 18 months later from a cocaine overdose.
-Upon autopsy, Lewy bodies and destruction of dopaminergic neurons in the substantia nigra were discovered.
+The neurotoxic properties of MPTP were first observed in 1976, when Barry Kidston, a 23-year-old chemistry graduate student in Maryland, United States, synthesized MPPP that was contaminated with MPTP and injected it into himself.
+Within three days he developed symptoms resembling Parkinson's disease.
+Investigators from the National Institute of Mental Health later identified MPTP and other pethidine analogs in his laboratory.
+When these substances were tested on rats, no effects were detected due to the species' resistance to this type of neurotoxin.
+Kidston was treated with levodopa, but he died 18 months later from a cocaine overdose.
+An autopsy revealed Lewy bodies and loss of dopaminergic neurons in the substantia nigra.

-In 1983, four people in Santa Clara County, California, US, were diagnosed with Parkinsonism after having used MPPP contaminated with MPTP.
+In 1983, four people in Santa Clara County, California, US, were diagnosed with Parkinsonism after having used MPPP contaminated with MPTP, and as many as 120 were reported to have been diagnosed with Parkinson's symptoms.
 The neurologist J. William Langston in collaboration with NIH tracked down MPTP as the cause, and its effects on primates were researched.
 After performing neural grafts of fetal tissue on three of the patients at Lund University Hospital in Sweden, the motor symptoms of two of the three patients were successfully treated, and the third showed partial recovery.

 Langston documented the case in his 1995 book The Case of the Frozen Addicts, which was later featured in two NOVA productions by PBS, re-aired in the UK on the BBC science series Horizon.

 Contribution of MPTP to research into Parkinson's disease

-Langston et al.(1984) found that injections of MPTP in squirrel monkeys resulted in Parkinsonism, symptoms of which were subsequently reduced by levodopa, the drug-of-choice in the treatment of Parkinson's disease along with carbidopa and entacapone.
+Langston et al. (1984) found that injections of MPTP in squirrel monkeys resulted in Parkinsonism, symptoms of which were subsequently reduced by levodopa, the drug-of-choice in the treatment of Parkinson's disease along with carbidopa and entacapone.
 The symptoms and brain structures of MPTP-induced Parkinson's disease are fairly indistinguishable to the point that MPTP may be used to simulate the disease in order to study Parkinson's disease physiology and possible treatments within the laboratory.
 Mouse studies have shown that susceptibility to MPTP increases with age.

 Knowledge of MPTP and its use in reliably recreating Parkinson's disease symptoms in experimental models has inspired scientists to investigate the possibilities of surgically replacing neuron loss through fetal tissue implants, subthalamic electrical stimulation and stem cell research, all of which have demonstrated initial provisional successes.

 It has been postulated that Parkinson's disease may be caused by minute amounts of MPP+-like compounds from ingestion or exogenously through repeated exposure and that these substances are too minute to be detected significantly by epidemiological studies.

 In 2000, another animal model for Parkinson's disease was found.
 It was shown that the pesticide and insecticide rotenone causes Parkinsonism in rats by killing dopaminergic neurons in the substantia nigra.
 Like MPP+, rotenone also interferes with complex I of the electron transport chain.